 Training, Education, and Communication

-Prior to students and employees returning to campus, there will be clear communication of health and safety practices and behavioral expectations.
-Students will receive and complete training using a multimedia approach to address the following areas: health and safety guidelines; University policies and procedures for limiting the spread of COVID-19; phase-specific New Jersey guidelines; social distancing practices for both on- and off-campus; use of cloth face coverings in classrooms and public areas; personal and community expectations for hygiene, cleaning, and sanitization; personal health items to bring to campus; use of Symptom Tracker to screen and self-monitor symptoms; temperature taking and use of strategically placed therma-scans on campus; how to access Health Services and be tested if feeling ill; and what to do if tested positive for COVID-19.
+Prior to students and employees returning to campus for the spring 2021 semester, there will be clear communication of health and safety practices and behavioral expectations.
+Students will receive and complete training using a multimedia approach to address the following areas: health and safety guidelines; University policies and procedures for limiting the spread of COVID-19; phase-specific New Jersey guidelines; social distancing practices for both on- and off-campus; use of cloth masks in classrooms and public areas; personal and community expectations for hygiene, cleaning, and sanitization; personal health items to bring to campus; use of #CampusClear symptom tracker to screen and self-monitor symptoms; temperature taking and use of strategically placed therma-scans on campus; how to access Health Services and be tested if feeling ill; and what to do if tested positive for COVID-19.

-Behavioral expectations will be outlined in the Student Handbook and will be added to the Code of Conduct.
-Enforcement of the COVID-19 prevention policies will be handled through the procedure of the Code of Conduct.
+In addition to the multimedia approach to training and education for students, expectations are outlined in the Student Handbook and have been added to the Code of Conduct.
+Enforcement of the COVID-19 prevention policies is handled through the procedure of the Code of Conduct.
 New student and parent orientation programs will address the aforementioned areas for health/safety and behavioral guidelines in addition to other COVID-19 specific University policies and procedures.